mjoppich/igem_munich_2018/docs/install.rst

 Mac OS
 ====

-To be able to install sequ-into on your Mac OS system, first make sure you have all support packages.
+To be able to install sequ-into on your Mac OS system, first make sure you have all support packages. **It is important to add them in this order.**

 ====
 Support Package Installation: